Action Fraud reported that between 1st February 2020 and 18th March 2020, Coronavirus-related frauds increased by 400%.

 These frauds include phishing emails and online shopping scams.
 Throughout this situation we may all at times become vulnerable to these attacks.
 In times of desperation when trying to purchase supplies for staff or personal use, and when trying to keep up to date with current events, it’s easy to become a victim.

-Here are some of the common COVID-19 scams that are being used:
+Here are some of the common COVID-19 scams:

-Fake websites are being set up to sell in-demand items such as protective face masks, hand sanitisers and other cleaning products.
-These items never arrive.
+Fake websites are being set up to sell in-demand items.
+This includes protective face masks, hand sanitiser and other cleaning products.
+These items then never arrive.

 If you feel confident in the site, use a credit card to make payment.
 Most major credit card providers will insure your online purchase.